dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 * B. Master/Slave not Peer to Peer.
 * C. Excellence intolerance.
 * D. Over reliant on how City/financial sector operates even for inherently different industries.
-* E. Cultural baggage to a supposedly international environment - class mentality and other behaviours.
+* E. Cultural baggage to a supposedly international environment - class mentality and similar behaviours.
-* Absence of rules and transparency - only obedience.
-* Preserving the status quo trumps efficiency (or really everything else)
-* People not believing things can be different or even better
 * Imperial arrogance without the empire
 * Glass walls for foreigners and unequal representation (because of all of the above)